Sotiris Ninis: Greece

 Ninis was officially called up by Greece coach Otto Rehhagel on 16 May 2008 for the game against Cyprus on 19 May.
 This was Ninis' first ever senior call-up and offers him a chance to stake a claim for the Euro 2008 squad.
 Ninis, who impressed as Greece reached the final of last year's UEFA European Under-19 Championship, expressed his delight at the news, saying: "It's a dream come true and an extra motivation to work even harder and improve myself.
 I'm very happy."

 On his debut Ninis scored the opening goal of the games versus Cyprus in the fifth minute, after a solid pass by Dimitris Salpingidis, Ninis slotted the ball underneath Antonis Georgallides and into the back of the net making the perfect debut and start for his country and becoming the youngest ever scorer for Greece with 18 years and 46 days, breaking Kostas Eleftherakis' old record by 244 days.
 Ninis also won the Man of the Match award for his performance.
 He was, however, omitted from Greece's provisional Euro 2008 squad by coach Otto Rehhagel on 20 May.

 On 1 June 2010, Otto Rehhagel named his official 23-man squad for the 2010 FIFA World Cup in South Africa.
 Ninis made the cut despite limited appearances for Greece.
 He was used twice, as a substitution in the matches against Nigeria and Argentina.
 He is also the youngest player to have been selected by Rehhagel, at just 20 years of age.

 On 2 September 2011, Ninis scored the winning goal in a qualifying match for the UEFA Euro 2012 against Israel, in Tel Aviv.

+Style of play

+Ninis' FIFA profile states he "possesses a dizzying range of skills to go with sublime vision, an electrifying change of pace and fearsome long-range shooting skills".
+He normally plays centrally as a creative midfielder, but can also play on the right.